-Stretching along a hillside 5km inland from the Adriatic port of Split, Salona is thought to have been the fourth-largest city in the Roman Empire in its heyday.
+Stretching along a hillside 5km inland from the Adriatic port of Split Dropdown content, Salona is thought to have been the fourth-largest city in the Roman Empire in its heyday.
 It’s certainly an extensive site (less than 20 percent of which has been excavated so far), with walls, gates and early Christian basilicas poking out from among orchards, olive groves and vineyards.

 The pièce de résistance is the amphitheatre, where Christians were put to death on the orders of third-century Emperor Diocletian.
 Diocletian’s unbelievably intact palace is just down the road in Split.